barvch/generador-de-sandbox/recursos/UserManual/README.md

 In some cases, in order to get the full configuration ready in the VMs, human interaction is needed.
 The list is the following:

-* Debian 10 Buster
+* Debian 10 Buster.
-* Kali Linux 20.04
+* Kali Linux 20.04.
-* Ubuntu Family
+* Ubuntu Family.

 Specifications foreach system can be found bellow: